Blsharpe/SQL/README.md

-# SQL
+## SQL
-Welcome to my SQL Portfolio.
+# Welcome to my SQL Portfolio.
 This code repository shows examples of SQL I've written.
-If you have any questions, please feel free to reach out to me.
+RGB(If you have any questions, please feel free to reach out to me.)